Preparedness Advice Blog

 Many of us because of age or other problems are limited in the size bug out bag that we can carry.
 One problem that I have encountered is having adequate shelter, while keeping the weight down.
 I recently found a solution that seems to work for me and gives me a fairly lightweight inexpensive sleep system.

 Let’s begin by explaining what I would use a bug out bag for.
 Primarily it would be to get me to a secondary location that is within a couple of days travel time.
-At times, it may serve as a get home bag. …Read More...
+At times, it may serve as a get home bag.
+The bag would be designed to keep me adequately supplied for about 3-5 days. …Read More...

 Spring and summer are just around the corner and many of us will do some camping.
 This is a great time to try out some of the equipment that we have been accumulating.
 This last few summers I have been able to try a number of different backpacking stoves.

 I have had the chance to try out quite a few different types of backpacking stoves and have narrowed it down to the styles that I like.
 Personally, I like ones that use available biomass for fuel.
-I have avoided the ones that use various camp fuels and butane or propane. …Read More...
+I have avoided the ones that use various camp fuels and butane or propane.
+In an emergency, it will be hard to get additional fuel.…Read More...